TriumphLLC/Blend4Web/doc_src/scene_settings.rst

 *Dynamic Compressor*
     Compress audio signal's dynamic range.
 This feature can be used to make the sound more rich and even.
 Disabled by default.

-*Treshold*
+*Threshold*
     If the amplitude of the audio signal exceeds the value specified by this parameter, the compressor will reduce its level.
 Set to -24 dB by default.

 *Knee*
-    The interval below the threshold where the responce curve switches to the decreasing mode.
+    The interval below the threshold where the response curve switches to the decreasing mode.
 Set to 30 by default.

 *Ratio*
     Amount of gain reduction.
 Set to 12 by default.